shubhampotdar/applied-accessibility-web/readme.md

 	The Web Content Accessibility Guidelines (WCAG) recommend at least a 4.5 to 1 contrast ratio for normal text.
 The ratio is calculated by comparing the relative luminance values of two colors.
 This ranges from 1:1 for the same color, or no contrast, to 21:1 for white against black, the strongest contrast.
 There are many contrast checking tools available online that calculate this ratio for you.

+* Color is a large part of visual design, but its use introduces two accessibility issues.
+First, color alone should not be used as the only way to convey important information because screen reader users won't see it.
+Second, foreground and background colors need sufficient contrast so colorblind users can distinguish them.
+Colorblind users have trouble distinguishing some colors from others - usually in hue but sometimes lightness as well.

+	In practice, the 4.5:1 contrast ratio can be reached by shading (adding black to) the darker color and tinting (adding white to) the lighter color.
+Darker shades on the color wheel are considered to be shades of blues, violets, magentas, and reds, whereas lighter tinted colors are oranges, yellows, greens, and blue-greens.